-This is another of the versatile South Indian side dish, usually had along with sambar-rice or curd-rice.
-It goes very well with chapatti / roti too.
+This is one of the versatile South Indian side dish, usually had along with sambar-rice or curd-rice.
+It goes very well with chapati / roti too.
 Very simple and an extremely easy preparation, this dish can be prepared in no time.
 Poriyals are a common every day meal in any Tamilian household.
 Beans, carrots, okra, cabbage and beetroot too can be made the same way.

 - 3 green plantains

 - 1/4 tsp. asafoetida